dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 ### Starting the Tutorial Project

-To create our tutorial project, we have to have Python installed on our machine, and `pipenv` installed as a global Python package.
-If needed, head to the download page of Python to install it.
-The following commands will setup the project and depend on Python:
+To create our tutorial project, we have to have Python installed on our machine and `pipenv` installed as a global Python package.
+The following commands will install `pipenv` and setup the project.
+These commands are dependent on Python, so be [sure to have it installed before proceeding](https://www.python.org/downloads/):

 ```bash
 # install pipenv globally